hman09/HarryManton_T2A2/README.md

 1. __No Edit__ Returns your Logs from your JWT
 1. __No Edit__ Returns specified Users Logs
 1. __No Edit__ Returns specified Log with nested User
-1. Needed to provide recipe as no recipe routes exist
+1. Needed to provide recipe in create as no recipe routes exist, will need to do the same for edit.
+1. Copy and pasted above into log edit for recipe manipulation.
+Needed to delete existing recipe before commit to avoid Integrity error from PK.
+1. As above needed to delete nested fields when deleting Log.
+Also, noticed that when deleting Log as Admin the return is just the Admins Logs, where maybe should return all.